 Don’t See Full Disk Access in Security & Privacy Settings?

-If you don’t see Full Disk Access in the Privacy tab in Security & Privacy System Preferences, first check that your Mac runs macOS Mojave.
+If you don’t see Full Disk Access in the Privacy tab in Security & Privacy System Preferences, first check that your Mac runs macOS 10.14 or above.
 This option is not available on earlier macOS versions.

-If you confirm your Mac runs macOS Mojave, try restarting using another user account and see if the option appears.
+If you confirm your Mac runs macOS Mojave and above, try restarting using another user account and see if the option appears.

 Getting Error Message Operation Not Permitted in macOS High Sierra, Sierra, or El Capitan?